lukx/redlotus/README.md

 ## Why should I use use REDLOTUS rather than FunkyHuawei?

 * It's free.
+* It's open source: Learn and participate, or simply review the existing stuff.
 * It's self hosted: Setting foreign DNS to your infrastructure allows them to Man-in-the-middle a lot more than just the update-traffic.